elunna/recipes/soups/chicken cauliflower rice soup.md

 Chicken cauliflower rice soup is a comforting soup that is perfect for rainy spring days.
 Plus, it’s Whole30 compliant!

-If you aren’t concerned with keeping the recipe paleo, you can also go the more traditional route of stirring a tablespoon of flour into the vegetables before adding the broth and swapping the coconut milk out for dairy milk.
+If you aren’t concerned with keeping the recipe paleo, you can also go the more traditional route of stirring a tbsp of flour into the vegetables before adding the broth and swapping the coconut milk out for dairy milk.

 https://www.healthy-delicious.com/chicken-cauliflower-rice-soup-whole-30/